for-giobbe/PAINT/markdowns/part_2.md

 Then contaminant contigs are identified.
 In this step proteomes undergo homology serches against UniRef90 - which differently from UniProt includes taxonomy - and reurn all hits taxa ids.
+The homology search is performed using blastp-fast and an evalue of 1e-7 with the parameters ```-max_target_seqs 50 -max_hsps 1``` to fasten the process.
-Subsequently [Taxonkit](https://bioinf.shenwei.me/taxonkit/) will exctract thier full lineage and flag as contaminants all contigs which don not have all hits as respectively pancrustacea or viridipalntae.
+Subsequently [Taxonkit](https://bioinf.shenwei.me/taxonkit/) will exctract each hit full lineage and flag as contaminants all contigs which don not have at least 80% of the hits as metazoa or viridiplantae respectively for crema and vicia.

+The commands are:

 ```
-snakemake -s scripts/snakefile_filter_contaminants_transcripts_vicia --cluster 'sbatch --account=gen_red -p light -t 2800' --use-conda --cores 8 -p
+snakemake -s scripts/snakefile_filter_contaminants_transcripts_crema --cluster 'sbatch --account=gen_red -p light -t 2800' --use-conda --cores 8 -p
 ```

 and